What is the Recreational Trails Program?

 RTP rules require 30% of federal funds to be distributed for uses related tomotorized recreational, 30% to be for non-motorized uses, and 40% for projects that facilitate diverse recreational trail use within recerational trail corridors, trailsides, or trailheads.

 Who is Eligible?

-Municipalities and non-profit organizations may receive a grant for up to 80% of the total cost of a recreation trail project.
+Municipalities and non-profit organizations may receive a grant for up to 80% a recreation trail project.'s total cost.

 How is funding received?

 RTP is a reimbursement program: the project sponsor will not receive a cash grant at the time of project approval.
 Instead, the sponsor must pay for all the trail project expenditures and then submit a request to be reimbursed for the agreed upon percentage rate of eligible expenses incurred, with supporting documentation of invoices and payments made for project expenditures; Reimbursement is not permitted for work that takes place prior to project approval.

 Project sponsors must provide a match of at least 20% of the total project costs.

 In the grant application, sponsors need to complete a cost estimate for the trail project, itemizing anticipated project expenditures.
 The sponsor must come up with at least 20% of the total project cost as the sponsor's match.
 There is a Sponsor Match Summary Form in the grant application asking sponsors to show specifically where match will come from.
 Donations and volunteer labor, specific to the approved project, may be counted toward match, but not if donated prior to the project’s federal approval.